zhuminghui17/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: B.S.s in Economics
+  - course: B.S.Sc in Economics
     institution: University of Macau
     year: Expected 2022